srinathk442/Blogging-App-using-Mern-Stack/README.md

 To run the server edit the environment variables and change the secret key and mongodburl if you want to run from your database

-For vercel configuration change the environment variables accordingly
+For vercel configuration change the environment variables accordingly Enter your mongodb and secret key in the .env file of the server